Understanding and Predicting the Memorability of Outdoor Natural Scenes

 \textbf{Visualization of DNN models.} We investigate the internal representation learned by DeepNSM, and we set MemNet as the baseline.
-We apply a data-driven receptive field method \cite{bolei2015object} to visualize the segmentation produced by the last convolution layer of both MemNet and DeepNSM.
+We apply a data-driven receptive field method \cite{bolei2015object} to visualize segmentation produced by the last convolutional layer of both MemNet and DeepNSM, and utilize the saliency detection method SALICON \cite{jiang2015salicon} to predict saliency maps.
 Fig. \ref{fig:vis} shows the visualization results, where the light regions make main contribution to memorability prediction of outdoor natural scenes.
 We observe that light regions are highly correlated with whether the image is easy to be memorized or not.
 Compared with Memnet, our DeepNSM approach is learned to allocate memory regions better.
-For example, in the second image of the low memorability group, the orange clouds attract people's attention when looking through this image.
+For example, in the second image of the low memorability group, in accordance with the saliency map, the orange clouds and the sky in the middle of the images are likely to attract people attention when looking through this image.
 The MemNet, designed for generic images, fails to predict memorability depending on this region.
-In contrast, our DeepNSM model is successfully learned to focus on the orange clouds, leading to better perdition result.
-In the third image of medium memorability group, people usually pay more attention on the white cloud and the ground and sky, which are near from it, in the middle of the image, rather than the pure blue sky above.
+In contrast, our DeepNSM model successfully learns to focus on the orange clouds, leading to better perdition result.
+In the third image of medium memorability group, according to the saliency prediction results, people are likely to pay more attention on the white cloud and the surrounded ground and sky.
 It can be seen from Fig. \ref{fig:vis}, our DeepNSM model locates the memory region more precisely then MemNet, and therefore results in better performance for predicting memorability.
 In conclusion, our DeepNSM model is able to locate memorability region more correctly and precisely than the generic method MemNet, and achieves better performance on images from low-, medium-, to high-memorability.